rzaluska/hugo-blog-source/content/blog/important-go-interfaces.md

 {{< / highlight >}}

 As you can see this is an extremely simple interface.
-Every type in Go that is created to describle some sort of error must implement only one method - `Error()`.
+Every type in Go that is created to describe some sort of error must implement only one method - `Error()`.
-The purpose of it is to provide precise information about given error including verbose context.
+The purpose of it is to provide precise information about the given error including verbose context.

-Most of the time you don't need to create the implementation of this interfaces by yourself.
+Most of the time you don't need to create the implementation of this interface by yourself.
 You can find helper methods in package `errors`.
-For example, to create new error value one can write:
+For example, to create a new error value one can write:

 {{< highlight go >}}
 myError := errors.New("Something goes wrong")
 {{< / highlight >}}

-If you want to wrap error around another error and provide more context to it you can use function `Errorf` from `fmt` package
+If you want to wrap the error around another error and provide more context to it you can use function `Errorf` from `fmt` package
 \[[doc](https://golang.org/pkg/fmt/#Errorf)\].